Victoria was notified of six new cases of COVID-19 yesterday. All are locally acquired cases.

 Anyone who lives, works or has visited the above suburbs between 28 July and 4 August is urged to watch for the slightest of COVID-19 symptoms and get tested as soon as possible if any symptoms develop.

-There has also been a positive detection of COVID-19 fragments in the Wangaratta area.
+Positive readings of COVID-19 fragments have also been detected in the Wangaratta area.

 Suburbs in the catchment include East Wangaratta, Laceby, Milawa, North Wangaratta, Oxley, Waldara, Wangandary, Wangaratta and Wangaratta South.